At the College of Textiles, research is an inseparable part of our mission along with education and service.

 Solving for the Future of Textiles

-- more than 150 non-refereed publications / presentations
+- More than 200 juried exhibits / non-referred publications / presentations

 Our extensive facilities offer capabilities in testing, analysis, fabrication and product development.
 The use of these facilities is governed by a simple agreement called “Testing Service Agreement“.
-Our facilities become an extension of your capabilities, a complete list of which are found at the links below.
+Our facilities become an extension of your capabilities.

 - Zeis Textiles Extenstion (ZTE)